For which grades did you attend Pardes? What year did you graduate from Pardes?

 In what ways did Pardes Jewish Day School prepare you for life?

 Pardes prepared my for life both educationally and socially.
 The classes I took at Pardes gave me the educational background necessary to succeed in the most advanced classes offered by Chaparral.
-I have excelled in honors and AP math classes at a level two years ahead of my age and earned straight A’s in all of my classes, including Chaparral’s infamously difficult English I Honors, English II Honors, and AP United States History.
+I excelled in honors and AP math classes at a level two years ahead of my age and earned straight A’s in all of my classes, including Chaparral’s infamously difficult English I Honors, English II Honors, and AP United States History.
 My success in these classes would not have been possible without the skills and knowledge I acquired at Pardes.
 After graduating my tiny Pardes class of fewer than 30 students, I dreaded my transition to Chaparral’s enormous population of over 2,000 students.
 Looking back now, however, I feel grateful for the small community at Pardes.
 Becoming comfortable within a small student body allowed me to build my confidence and social skills so that I could successfully transition to a larger group of students.